MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extentidfunction.md

 ---
 title: extent_id() - Azure Data Explorer
-description: Learn how to use the extent_id() function to return an identifier that identifies the current record's data shard ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
+description: Learn how to use the extent_id() function to return an identifier of the current record's data shard ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022